openflighthpc/flight-control-api/README.md

 In addition to the [Sinatra Config File Documentation](https://sinatrarb.com/contrib/config_file), an [example of the configuration file](etc/config.yml.ex) along with the instructions is also provided.

 It could be found in the above example file that some options can be set by both environment variables and YAML configuration file.
-In this case, the values of the environment vairables will be applied.
+In this case, the values of the environment variables will be applied.

 ## Addition